In this page, we're defining a resource object and preparing it to receive a custom message.

 module HelloWorld;

--- We import the standard library prelude as well as the Applib library.
+-- We import the standard library prelude as well as the Applib library and a library -- for encoding our logic in the next step.

 import Stdlib.Prelude open;